Pilkington Committee on Broadcasting: Television conclusions

 The report, published on 27 June 1962, recommended the introduction of colour television licences and that Britain's third national television channel (after the BBC Television Service and ITV) should be awarded to the BBC.
 BBC2 was launched two years later.
 It also criticised the populism of ITV by attacking its American-originated acquired programming such as Westerns and crime series.

+The committee recommended that the Independent Television Authority (ITA) should plan programming and sell advertising while the television programme companies should sell programmes to the ITA and not receive advertising money.

+The report suggested that press interest in television programming companies should be reduced.
+This impacted newspaper groups with television interests, including Thomson Organization, Associated Newspapers and the Daily Mirror.

+The report recommended the introduction of 625 lines television transmission without delay to replace the UK's 405-line television system.

 Radio conclusions

 The report recommended that the BBC should extend its activities to the creation of local radio stations in order to prevent the introduction of commercial radio.

 Consequences

+After the report, ITV increased to 37% its programs that ITA classified as "serious".

 In deciding that the British public did not want commercial radio, it rejected requests for licences that were being sought by over 100 British registered commercial radio companies.
 Its immediate result was historic in nature because it inspired both the creation of a trade lobby group for commercial radio, and the establishment of ship-based pirate radio stations operating in international waters outside the jurisdiction of the British government.
 The best known of these was Radio Caroline whose transmissions began in 1964.